 An example of visual encoding would be trying to remember a list of words with each word only being shown for a second.
 You would be able to remember if there was a word written in red ink or written with all capital letters 🅰️

 Acoustic encoding is the processing and encoding of sound.
-It's deeper than visual encoding, but not as deep as acoustic encoding.
+It's deeper than visual encoding, but not as deep as semantic encoding.
 You could think of it as intermediate processing.

 An example of acoustic encoding would be remembering a slogan to a famous commercial, or even knowing the lyrics to a song that you enjoy 🎵

-Semantic encoding is when the meaning of a word, phrase, picture, etc. is encoded on the basis of meaning rather than the sound or vision of it.
+Semantic encoding is when a word, phrase, picture, etc. is encoded on the basis of meaning rather than the sound or vision of it.
 Studies show that people have a better memory when using semantic encoding, since it's the deepest level of processing.

 |Encoding Type||Processing Type||Definition||Example|